daveaditya/CSCI_572_IR/hw3/submission/README.txt

 The submitted code was ran on the "ORIGINAL DATASET" provided i.e. data.zip.

-The new_dataset directory contains the unigram inverted index, selected bigram index, and corresponding screenshots for the new shortened dataset.
+The new_dataset directory contains the unigram inverted index, selected bigram index, and corresponding screenshots for the "NEW DATASET" i.e. data2.zip.

 Mapper-Reducer code can be found in the unigram_code.java and bigram_code.java for Unigram and Bigram Jobs respectively.